truenas/documentation/content/SCALE/SCALETutorials/Apps/InstallNextCloudMedia.md

 title: "Adding NextCloud for Media Previews"
 description: "This article provides instructions to configure TrueNAS SCALE and install NextCloud to support hosting a wider variety of media file previews such as HEIC, Mp4 and MOV files."
 weight: 30
-alias:
+alias: /scale/scaleuireference/apps/nextcloudscale/
 tags:
 - scalenextcloud
 - scaleapps
+- scaleadmin
 ---

 {{< toc >}}